timberhill/reddy/README.md

 # reddy (WIP)

-Simple anlalysis of reddit posts success with time
+Simple analysis of reddit posts success with time

+Note that reddit returns only 1000 latest posts and there isn't much one can do beyond that.